WebAuthn quick start: Android SDK

 User isn't logged-in via Transmit

-Complete WebAuthn credential registration for an end-user that logged into your app using a non-Transmit authentication method.
+Complete WebAuthn credential registration for an end-user that logged into your app using a non-Mosaic authentication method.
 This registration API must be called from the backend using a client access token (See Get client access tokens).
 If successful, the credentials will be registered for the user corresponding to the external user ID in the request.
 If no user is found, a new user will be created.

 Note